opus1993/pubrepo/content/post/2021-06-25-data-evangelist-part-15/index.md

 **Features** – input variables used for prediction or inference.

-**Feature engineering** – the process of determining which combinations and transformations of features that should be used in a machine learning model.
+**Feature engineering** – the process of determining which combinations and transformations of features should be used in a machine learning model.

 **Holdout data** – a random selection of data that is completely withheld from training data to be later used to test the model performance for overfitting.